Electrical Services in Orlando, Florida

 Orlando’s warm climate means a high percentage of homes have pools or spas requiring dedicated electrical circuits, GFCI protection, and proper bonding per NEC Article 680.
 Florida’s combination of lightning, humidity, and year-round pool use creates elevated electrocution risk if pool electrical systems are not properly maintained.
 Annual pool electrical inspections ($150–$300) are recommended, and corroded bonding connections or failed GFCI outlets are among the most common hazards found during inspections.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Orlando electrical pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Orlando electrical provider.

 If you experience sparking, burning smells, or a buzzing panel, shut off the main breaker immediately.
 In Orlando’s humid climate, moisture intrusion into electrical panels is common and creates additional shock hazards.
 Never touch a panel or breaker with wet hands or while standing on a wet surface.